Tommy Hannon

-Thomas Edward Hannon (born March 5, 1955) is a former American football player.
-He played professionally as a safety for nine seasons in the National Football League (NFL) with the Minnesota Vikings.
+Thomas Edward Hannon (born March 5, 1955) is an American former professional football player.
+He played as a safety for nine seasons in the National Football League (NFL) with the Minnesota Vikings.
 He was a starter in 103 of the 117 games he played for the Vikings, including every non-strike game in his last six NFL seasons.
 Hannon had 15 interceptions in his NFL career.
 An interception was perhaps the top highlight of his career; he ran a first quarter interception back 41 yards for his only NFL touchdown in a 34–14 Vikings victory over the Chicago Bears in 1980.
-Prior to playing in the pros, he was a four-year letterman at Michigan State.
+Prior to playing in the NFL, he was a four-year letterman at Michigan State.